 History and Public Social Change

 With regard to all that you have read thus far, I hope to exemplify here my case and point that: when speakers lead and leaders speak, they become worthy of an active following.
 Francis Chan is a recognized leader within the Evangelical community.
 Last year he was a keynote speaker at Moody for the 2011 Founders Week Conference.
 He drew a crowd that packed out Moody Church, Torrey-Gray Auditorium and Alumni Auditorium.
 He spoke dynamically to the degree that most, if not all, who heard or listened would say that their lives in “that moment” was truly affected.
 From my observation, that one night did not lead us as a community or culture to act upon a dynamic decree to change and therefore shift life as the community and culture that witnessed what was said.
 After that night he left to go where demand called of next and the result was that no-one kept the message alive, nor had anyone stepped up to lead those of us who heard in the applications; that of passionately lived lives that cause drastic change the place in which we reside.
+Find out more about student christian organization.

 In contrast I will focus on a few movements that have.
 First I want to examine a part of the life of D.L.
 Moody.
 This many is the founder of a lasting Church and School.
 Throughout his life as a Pastor, Evangelist and Teacher if you read biographies written on him one this, you may note that he spent time, and lots of his time with the people he affected.
 He used vacant properties to establish meeting placed to teach.
 He spent time on the battlefield “serving”, cleaning, fixing and renting space and raising monies to build.
 The work and perseverance that was given to the lives of people as he lived among them made him notable and worthy of a following.
 Revivals took place where Moody had been present preaching; this did not simply happen because Moody was the greatest of speakers but because his life lived before and among people was exemplified in his leadership and for it, people followed him.
 The result being many crusades over his lifetime and a legacy that continues to this day because of it.
 Yes, the movement continues.